mweebinc/nq-js/README.md

 ### where

-where is an object specify the key and value of the object for example if you want to find users with firstName equal to john
+where is an object specify the exact match of the key and the value of the object.

+for example if you want to find users with firstName equal to john

 ```
 const query = {where:{firstName:'john'}}
 ```

+besides, exact matching where support other type of comparisons

+* $regex - Requires that a key’s value match a regular expression
+* $lt - Less Than
+* $lte - Less Than Or Equal To
+* $gt - Greater Than
+* $gte - Greater Than Or Equal To
+* $ne - Not Equal To
+* $in - Contained In
+* $nin - Not Contained in
+* $exists - A value is set for the key
+* $select - This matches a value for a key in the result of a different query
+* $dontSelect - Requires that a key’s value not match a value for a key in the result of a different query
+* $all - Contains all of the given values
+* $text - Performs a full text search on indexed fields
+* $or - Performs a full text search on indexed fields

+#### $regex

+a common use of regex is a query of wildcard value.

-you can use wildcard query by specifying regex to the value for example if you want to find users with the starting firstName equal to Jo
+for example if you want to find users with the starting firstName equal to Jo

 ```
 const query = {where:{firstName:{$regex:'Jo',$options:'i'}}}